JuliaAstro/Photometry.jl/docs/src/apertures/apertures.md

 ### Circular Apertures

-These apertures are parametrized by radius.
+These apertures are parameterized by radius.

 ```@docs
 CircularAperture